FilipKopecky/house_prices/README.md

-# Context: Course assignement
+# Context: Course assignment
-This is my solution for coding assignement in Supervised Learning course.
+This is my solution for coding assignment in Supervised Learning course.

 **What was the main goal?**
-The goal of this assignement was to implement simple linear regression on given dataset both with and without using scikit-learn package.
+The goal of this assignment was to implement simple linear regression on given dataset both with and without using scikit-learn package.
 - Target variable: price
 - Explanatory variable: square footage of the apartments interior living space

-**What ware the prescribed tasks and steps to accomplish it?**
+**What were the prescribed tasks and steps to accomplish it?**
 1. Import the data “kc_house_sales.csv”
 2. Implement simple linear regression with scikit
 3. Implement simple linear regression without scikit package (Start with β_0=0, β_1=0, and α=?, Run for 1,000 iterations)